-On D-Day June 6, 1944, The Allies stormed the German Atlantic Wall with the largest amphibious invasion in history.
-Troops were sent ashore at five beaches code named, from west to east, Utah, Omaha, Gold, Juno, and Sword.
+On D-Day, June 6, 1944, The Allies stormed the German Atlantic Wall with the largest amphibious invasion in history.
+Troops were sent ashore between the Cherbourg Peninsula and Le Havre at five beaches code named, from west to east, Utah, Omaha, Gold, Juno, and Sword.
 The American Army was assigned to land on Omaha and Utah Beaches and also to secure a German battery of 155mm howitzers at Pointe du Hoc.

-Omaha, an eight-mile stretch of beach between Sainte-Honorine des Pertes in the east and Vierville-sur-Mer on the West, was the site of the strongest resistance and highest casualties at any of the landing beaches.
+Omaha, an eight-mile stretch of beach between Sainte-Honorine des Pertes in the east and Vierville-sur-Mer on the West, was the site of the strongest resistance and highest casualties.

 Many battles are shaped by topography.
-At Omaha, the dominant topographical feature is the line of bluffs just beyond the shore that are 30 – 40 meters high.
-Draws or gaps in the bluffs lead inland.
-The German plan to defeat an invasion was to stop it at the water’s edge.
+At Omaha, the dominant topographical feature is the bluff line just beyond the shore that are as high as 30 – 40 meters.
+In Normandy, the Germans planned to defeat any invasion by stopping it at the water’s edge.
 They established formidable defensive positions on the bluffs and particularly strong positions guarding the draws that served as exits from the beach.

 Today, the scene at Omaha is peaceful and serene.